salehiac/OpenBallBot-RL/Readme.md

 ### Building the python bindings

-Once you have built the patched Mujoco version from above, the steps for building the python buindings are almost identical to those from the [official Mujoco documentation](https://mujoco.readthedocs.io/en/stable/python.html#python-bindings):
+Once you have built the patched MuJoCo version from above, the steps for building the python bindings are almost identical to those from the [official MuJoCo documentation](https://mujoco.readthedocs.io/en/stable/python.html#python-bindings):

 1. Change to this directory: